Selecting the Correct Tools for Inspection

 This example shows that the defective workpieces in green circles are at the boundary with non-defective workpieces.

 Takt time and image processing time 1

-Every time you use a vision system for inspection, you have to think about the processing speed of the system.
-The latest vision systems are capable of ultra high-speed processing and can inspect up to 100 targets per second depending on the inspection details.
-Note, however, that the image processing time varies greatly depending on the number of pixels of the camera, processing details, the number of processing items, etc. It is important to check the processing speed of the vision system and the takt time of the inspection line.
+Every time you use machine vision for inspection, you have to think about the processing speed of the system.
+The latest machine vision technology is capable of ultra high-speed processing and can inspect up to 100 targets per second depending on the inspection details.
+Note, however, that the image processing time varies greatly depending on the number of pixels of the camera, processing details, the number of processing items, etc. It is important to check the processing speed of the machine vision system and the takt time of the inspection line.

-The following shows the flow of the inspection using a vision system.
+The following shows the flow of the inspection using machine vision.